Arghyasree/multispecies-mic-transfer/docs/reproducibility.md

 For this reason, the released benchmark, feature matrices, split definitions, model configurations, and aggregate results should be used when reproducing the reported final evaluation.

-## Public Audit Trail
+## Public Workflow Record

-The numbered scripts preserve the main public audit trail for:
+The numbered scripts preserve the main public workflow for:

 - BV-BRC record acquisition;
 - quantitative MIC filtering and harmonization;
 - genome quality control;
-- repeated-record reconciliation;
+- resolution of repeated measurements;
 - antibiotic eligibility;
 - genome acquisition;
 - sequence-based species verification;